tdcoleman127/tdcoleman127/README.md

 -->

-✨ ~ Hello all!
-I'm Trenton.
-I'm a college sophomore from Chicago passionate about UI/UX design!
+✨ ~ I'm a college sophomore from Chicago passionate about UI/UX design!
 I'm in the middle of building my own website, and learning JavaScript and React to make it happen! ~ ✨

 🥇 Since high school, I built my first website via my dual enrollment class at IIT (Illinois Institute of Technology).
 That sparked my interest in front-end design, which led me to WIN my first hackathon with Code for Good at Google HQ!